 Fiber is incredible – eat enough and you’ll lower your chance of suffering from heart disease, diabetes and diverticular disease, among many others (Fighting Chance Fiber).
 Why wouldn’t you want to get enough?

-- show your strength - squash the banana
+Show your strength - peel then squash the banana.

-- add the oats, coffee powder, cacao powder, salt and walnuts into a pan
+Put the oats, coffee powder, cacao powder, salt, walnuts and banana in a pan on medium heat.

 Overnight oats: Skip the cooking!
 Put all ingredients into a bowl the night before and put into a fridge.
 They’ll be ready by the morning.
-Use less water and add the milk directly instead.
+Use less water and add the milk directly instead and you'll have a lovely soft bowl of goodness ready to go.